Tiny Home Mortgage In Canada

 • High-Interest Rates – Interest rates can be higher with unsecured personal loans, especially if you have bad credit.

-Tiny Home Mortgage Alternative 4.
-Line of Credit
+Tiny Home Mortgage Alternative #4: Personal Line of Credit

 A line of credit works similar to a credit card.
 You’ll be approved for a specific credit limit, and you can withdraw from your account as often as you wish, as long as you don’t go over your limit.
-Once you repay what you’ve withdrawn, you can borrow that money again.
+When the funds are repaid, you can withdraw that money again.

 Pros